adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 	/* state: such as AJAX loading */ .searchResults-isLoading {}

 Each of these class names are semantic.
-Module, component and state are all delimited by dashes.
-Each bit is written in lowerCamelCase.
+Components and state are delimitted by dashes with each word written in lowerCamelCase.
+We'll use this convention going forwards.

-You will see this convention in upcoming chapters.